-This project is a 5-year NSERC-CRD funded project, designed to support these goals by taking advantage of cutting-edge geospatial technologies and advanced modeling techniques that can aid in the process of measuring, monitoring, and predicting the recovery of vegetation on non-permanent (i.e., to-be reclaimed) human-footprint features.
-I am working as a research scientist in this project for the last one year.
+This project is an NSERC-CRD funded project (recently renewed for 2020-2025), designed to mitigate human footprint that is resulted from extensive industrial activity in the boreal forest of Alberta by taking advantage of cutting-edge geospatial technologies and advanced modeling techniques that can aid in the process of measuring, monitoring, and predicting the recovery of vegetation on non-permanent (i.e., to-be reclaimed) human-footprint features.

-I have been working as a research scientist in the project for the last three years to support remote sensing related research activities within the scope of the project.
+I support remote sensing and geospatial research and development activities within the scope of the project.